Alternative data for private equity funds

 Unlike public market traders who have an abundance of access to public company information, PE firms are looking for information about private companies, which can be much harder to come by.
 That makes the coverage alternative data providers can provide about private companies valuable.

-How alternative data help privet equity and venture capital funds?
+How alternative data help private equity and venture capital funds?

 Establishing a winning valuation requires a clear picture of the threats and opportunities of a target’s business model.
 To identifying growth opportunities pre deal, PE now leverage alternative data for helping answer key questions in the DD process such as: